-For a brilliant historical treatment of relativity (special and general) and Einstein's contributions to physics: Subtle is the Lord, by Abraham Pais, Oxford University Press.
+For a brilliant historical treatment of relativity (special and general) and Einstein's other contributions to physics: Subtle is the Lord, by Abraham Pais, Oxford University Press.
+This is the best scientific biography I have ever read, by a good margin, and it is best to read the Principle of Relativity articles in concert with Pais's exegesis of them.